21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Anticipated science

-In Figure \ref{Inflation}, we show the errors on this ratio given by the FAST survey considered in this paper for the particular model Wiggly Whipped Inflation\cite{Hazra:2014}.
-It is important to emphasize here that generally models with just enough Inflation (50 to 60 e-folds) will generally show features in the regime $0.0001 < k < 0.002$ and then wiggles beginning around $k \sim 0.002$ Mpc$^{-1}$ and damping to larger $k$.
-Observations bias the low $k$ features to on average be a dip.
+In Figs. \ref{fig:Wiggly1} and \ref{fig:Wiggly2} we show the errors on this ratio given by the FAST survey considered in this paper for second-order Wiggly Whipped Inflation \citep{Hazra:2014}.
+It is important to emphasise here that models with just enough inflation (50 to 60 e-folds) will generally show features in the regime $0.0001 < k < 0.002$ and then wiggles beginning around $k \sim 0.002$ Mpc$^{-1}$ and damping to larger $k$.
+Observations bias the low $k$ features on average to be a dip.

+Figure \ref{fig:Wiggly1} shows the perturbation power spectrum from Wiggly Whipped Inflation with the error bands for survey 1 (basically a 2D 21 cm intensity map).
+Figure \ref{fig:Wiggly2} shows the same ratio for survey 2.
+In Fig. \ref{fig:Inflation} we show this ratio with three versions of the Wiggly Whipped Inflation potential for an idealised survey 2 (called survey 2c in Table \ref{tab:surveys}).

+Figures \ref{fig:Wiggly2} and \ref{fig:BAO2} show the type of performance expected for the initial 3D scan and an extensive two-year observing programme.

+The forecasts presented here illustrate the capabilities of FAST in studying the large-scale perturbation power spectrum, which is only one of the many science objectives of the survey.
+We note that the quality of any future results depends on the modelling of aspects such as the foregrounds, 1/f noise, the effect of sidelobes, and contamination.
+This effort requires time and resources.